 9.3 Within 10 days of the conclusion of the investigation, the Superintendent/ President shall give the faculty member a written notice of intended disciplinary action.

-9.3.1 The notice shall be personally served upon the faculty member and shall be signed for and dated upon receipt, or it shall be sent by United States certified mail, return receipt requested, addressed to the faculty member at his or her last known address.
+9.3.1 The notice shall be personally served upon the faculty member and shall be signed for and dated upon receipt, or it shall be sent by email and regular United States mail, addressed to the faculty member at his or her last known address.

 9.6 All information and proceedings regarding any of the above actions or proposed actions, shall be kept as confidential as possible by all parties to the proceeding.
 The notification to the faculty member and to the faculty member’s representative as set forth in sections 9.3.1 and 9.3.2 shall not be deemed a violation of the terms of this section.